-A 750 volt DC electrical power source parallels the UTA (TRAX) corridors at a height of approximately 22 feet to provide electricity for light rail operation.
+A 750-volt DC electrical power source parallels the UTA (TRAX) corridors at a height of approximately 22 feet8 to provide electricity for light rail operation.
 Electrical substations throughout the TRAX corridor provide DC voltage to the overhead catenary system (OCS) to power the light rail.
 The rail acts as the negative voltage return to the substations during light rail train operation.
 Several potential hazards exist, and workers must be aware of these hazards.
 Proper permits and approval must be received prior to performing work on or near (within ten feet) of the OCS.

-Work performed within the TRAX corridor must maintain a ten foot clearance from the overhead catenary wire.
+Work performed within the TRAX corridor must maintain a ten-foot clearance from the overhead catenary wire.
 If work needs to be performed closer than 10 feet, electrical power must be shut off.
-Personnel will make this request through the UTA Rail Services controller.
+Personnel will make this request through the track access coordinator.
+Trained MOW personnel may perform routine inspections or light maintenance while the OCS is energized.

-An electrical power outage must be accompanied by a red tag permit.
-This permit will be issued by the deputy general manager of rail systems infrastructure.
-The RWIC of the work group will be responsible to maintain his portion of the red tag as well as placing a safety lock on the appropriate electrical breaker.
+An electrical power outage must be accompanied by track access permit and Removal of Traction Power form.
+Track access will be issued by the track access coordinator in advance or lead controller the day of work.
+The RWIC of the work group will be responsible to maintain his portion of the Removal of Traction Power form as well as placing a Lock-Out/Tag-Out (LOTO) lock on the appropriate electrical breaker.

-In addition to turning off the electrical power, a grounding cable will be attached from the overhead line to the rail in two locations.
-These grounding cables will be placed at both outside ends of the working limits by qualified maintenance of way personnel.
+In addition to turning off the electrical power, a grounding cable will be attached from the overhead line to the rail.
+Placement of the grounding cable or cables will be determined by qualified MOW personnel, MOW supervisors or systems engineering.

-Roadway workers will establish working limits by placing a red flag outside of the established working limits or establishing a stop aspect to prevent any roadway maintenance machine or light rail vehicle from entering the grounded section of OCS.
+Roadway workers will establish working limits by placing a red flag, cone, or other stop indication outside of the established working limits or establishing a stop aspect to prevent any roadway maintenance machine or light rail vehicle from entering the grounded section of OCS.

 The RWIC will guarantee that all personnel are clear of the OCS prior to having the working limits re-energized.
 Maintenance of way personnel (or other qualified personnel) will remove grounding cables.
-Red tags and locks will also be verified and removed.
+LOTO tags and locks will also be verified and removed.